 - Personal information such as your health and medical history, and any other facts that may speak to the value of your policy

 - The cash surrender value of the policy

 - How many years premiums will have to be paid for

-Tips Before You Sell Your Life Insurance Policy
+Before You Sell Your Life Insurance Policy

-- If the income from selling your policy changes your financial situation, it may affect your ability to qualify for government programs or subsidies, for example, Medicaid.
+Look into how the sale might affect your taxes too.
+For instance, selling your life insurance policy may cause you to have to pay capital gains.
+If the money you get from selling your policy changes your income bracket, it may affect your ability to qualify for government programs or subsidies, such as Medicaid.